saghul/pycares/docs/channel.rst

     :param int socket_receive_buffer_size: Size for the created socket's receive buffer.

     :param bool rotate: If set to True, the nameservers are rotated when doing queries.

+    :param str local_ip: Sets the local IP address for DNS operations.

+    :param str local_dev: Sets the local network adapter to use for DNS operations.
+Linux only.

+    :param str resolvconf_path: Path to resolv.conf, defaults to /etc/resolv.conf.
+Unix only.

     The c-ares ``Channel`` provides asynchronous DNS operations.